mila-iqia/mila-docs/docs/Userguide_portability.rst

 Another option for creating portable code is :ref:`Using containers`.

 Containers are a popular approach at deploying applications by packaging a lot of the required dependencies together.
-The most popular tool for this is Docker, but Docker cannot be used on the Mila cluster (nor the other clusters from Compute Canada).
+The most popular tool for this is `Docker <https://www.docker.com/>`_, but Docker cannot be used on the Mila cluster (nor the other clusters from Compute Canada).

 One popular mechanism for containerisation on a computational cluster is called `Singularity <https://singularity-docs.readthedocs.io/en/latest/>`_.